MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/troubleshooting-pricediscountagreements.md

 When purchase order lines that are imported via data management already are decorated with price information, then the trade agreement will not be re-evaluated for these lines.

 **Workaround**
-Import the purchase order lines without setting any of the price information, then the trade agreements will get kicked in and the purcase order lines would get updated based on the defined trade agreements.
+Import the purchase order lines without setting any of the price information, then the trade agreements will get kicked in and the purchase order lines would get updated based on the defined trade agreements.

+This is the expected behavior and works similarly for both Sales and Purchase Orders.

 ## Vendor rebate is not cumulated based on invoices.
 Posting invoices with different due dates is not reflected to the vendor rebates that is generated from the invoices.